taxmanyana/cft/README.md

 CREDITS
 =======
 Developer: Thembani Moitlhobogi
-Methodologies: Mduduzi Sunshine Gamedze
+Climatologist: Mduduzi Sunshine Gamedze

 SOURCE CODE
 ------------
-The CFT source code is maintained at:  https://github.com/taxmanyana/cft.git
+The CFT code is maintained at:  https://github.com/taxmanyana/cft.git

 INSTALLATION ON WINDOWS
 --------------------
-1. Ensure you have installed the latest version of QGIS 3 in your computer
+1. Ensure you have installed the latest long term release version of QGIS 3 in your computer
-2. Unpack (unzip) the cft-x.x.x.zip ZIP file to a directory of your choosing (e.g. My Documents)
+2. Unpack (unzip) the cft-x.x.x.zip ZIP file to a directory of your choosing (e.g. Documents)
 3. Navigate into the extracted folder "cft-x.x.x"
-4. Right-click the "install-cft-modules.bat" and select "Run as Administrator" to install the required python modules (internet connection required)
+4. Right-click the "install-qgis-modules.bat" and select "Run as Administrator" to update the required python modules (internet connection required)
-5. Once installed, CFT is easily be run by double-clicking on "start_cft.bat"
+5. Once installed, CFT or the Zoning tool is easily be run by double-clicking on "start_cft.bat" or "start_zoning.bat"

 INSTALLATION ON LINUX
 --------------------